Opening hours

 Absence during term time

-If you need to apply for absence in term time, please click here to complete the Absence Request form
+If you need to apply for absence in term time, please click here to view the Absence Request Form 2024/25

 Attendance & Punctuality